Enable Security Features on Your Device

 Use Automatic Updates to Always Apply Updates When Notified

 To keep your computer or device current, enable automatic updates.
+Make sure that you accept and apply the updates to the device.

 The automatic updates feature included with the operating system is usually on by default.
 Choose the automatic update setting option when installing software or apps.